VSasyan/arm-lap5/README.md

 ### Get the image

-I can't use the Docker autobuild tool beacause it is not compatible with arm architecture.
+I can't make an automated build beacause it is not compatible with arm architecture.
 So you have to build the image or trust my pushed image (vsasyan/arm-lap5).

 #### Use the pushed image